-Bratcher, Norman Police Department detective lieutenant, was killed in a traffic collision in rural east Norman while on duty on Nov.
-24, 1963.
-He was 29 years old and was survived by his wife and three children.
+Miner, Norman Police Department patrolman minor, was shot by a suspect while on duty on July 30, 1972.
+He was 25 years old and was survived by his ex-wife and son.

 Chafey, Cleveland County Sheriff’s Office employee, was killed April 19, 1995, during the Alfred P. Murrah Building bombing.
 She was 35 years old and was survived by her husband, two children, her parents and two siblings.

 DeBerry, Norman Police Department sergeant, died from a heart attack on Dec.
 1, 1998, during a physical fitness training course.
 He was 41 years old and was survived by his wife and two children.

 Tonya DeBerry, DeBerry’s widow, said the memorial reminds her of the importance of law enforcement service.

 “I just think it’s a wonderful way to honor him and the others for protecting us, being the men in blue,” she said.